chharvey/counterpoint/docs/reference/types.md

 	fontWeight= 400,
 ];
 ```
-As shown above, we can mix value types, but the hash type must be homogeneous.
+As shown above, we can mix value types, but the dict type must be homogeneous.

 #### Hash Access
 Hash access is the same as [Record Access](#record-access).